Near East Foundation

-The Near East Foundation (NEF), had its genesis in a number of earlier organizations.
-As the scope of relief expanded from aid to Greek, Armenian and Assyrian victims of the Ottoman Empire to post WWI relief in the region, the names and mission changed.
-The inception was as the American Committee on Armenian Atrocities, later becoming the American Committee for Relief in the Near East (ACRNE), and then, Near East Relief.
-In 1930 the Near East Foundation was established.
+The Near East Foundation (NEF) is an American international social and economic development organization based in Syracuse, New York.
+The NEF had its genesis in a number of earlier organizations.
+As the scope of relief expanded from aid to Greek, Armenian and Assyrian victims of the Ottoman Empire to post-World War I relief in the region, the names and mission changed.
+The inception was as the American Committee on Armenian Atrocities, followed by American Committee for Armenian and Syrian Relief (ACASR), then American Committee for Relief in the Near East (ACRNE), before becoming Near East Relief in August 1919.
+In 1930 as the relief work diminished and development work expanded, the organization reorganized as the Near East Foundation.